genropy/genropy_saved/docs/genro/components/introduction.rst

                          py_requires = 'folderName/fileName'

                    #.
 You can omit the "``folderName``" if the component is placed at the first
-                      level of a :ref:`genro_intro_resources` folder of an imported package.
+                      level of a :ref:`intro_resources` folder of an imported package.

                       Viceversa, if the component lives in a nested level of a resources folder you have to specify its path.